Inventory Carrying Cost: Calculator, Formula & Reduction Tips

 Inventory Carrying Cost (%) = 39%

-In this scenario, Manifesto Mocktails has a significantly higher than average inventory carrying cost.
-Average carrying costs, remember, are 20% to 30% of inventory value.
-This means the company should look for ways to lower its holding costs.
+In this scenario, Manifesto Mocktails has a significantly higher than average inventory carrying cost, considering average carry costs are 20% to 30% of inventory value.
+This means the company should make efforts and look for ways to reduce its holding costs.

 There are several reasons your holding costs may be high: